 Advisory and Contributing Editors

-The George Eliot Archive and its sister sites, the George Eliot Review Online and the George Eliot Scholars digital commons, have, since their inception, relied on the expert advice and contributions of many others.
-We thank and recognize the following individuals (in alphabetical order):
+Since their inception, the George Eliot Archive and its sister sites, the George Eliot Review Online and the George Eliot Scholars digital commons, have relied on the expert advice and contributions of many others.